kn-joshua/Modality-Balanced-Multispectral-Pedestrian-Detection/README.md

 # Multimodal-Balanced-Multispectral-Pedestrian-Detection-Implementation
-This repository is a implementation of the paper "Improving Multispectral Pedestrian Detection by Addressing Modality Imbalance Problems" by Kailai Zhou, Linsen Chen and Xun Cao published in the ECCV 2020 Conference (Arxiv Link: https://arxiv.org/pdf/2008.03043v2).
+This repository is a implementation of the paper "Improving Multispectral Pedestrian Detection by Addressing Modality Imbalance Problems" by Kailai Zhou, Linsen Chen and Xun Cao published in the ECCV 2020 Conference (arXiv Link: https://arxiv.org/pdf/2008.03043v2).
 Further, I have summarized the paper for easier understanding, targeted to a beginner audience.

 ## Modalities in Multispectral Pedestrian Detection